National Highway System (Canada): Funding

+Statistics

+Network size and composition

+Following the 2005 review, the Task Force recommended a restructured NHS totaling 38,021 km (Core, Feeder, and Northern/Remote combined).
+It also reported that the proposed system represented 2.7% of Canada’s highway network by length.

+In the NHS Annual Report 2017 (published January 2019), the Council of Ministers reported a total NHS length of 38,098 km as of December 2017, and estimated that the NHS comprised about 3.7% of the length of Canada’s public road network.

+Traffic and travel

+The 2017 annual report reported that in 2016 the NHS carried over 141 billion vehicle-kilometres of travel, including about 20 billion vehicle-kilometres of truck travel, and that total travel on the NHS increased 18% from 2005 to 2016.

+Infrastructure and investment indicators

+The 2017 annual report reported over $43 billion invested in the NHS since 2006/07 (through 2017/18 reporting), and stated that there were 10,805 bridges on the NHS in 2017.

 Routes

 In its current form, the National Highway System includes routes in all Canadian provinces and territories except Nunavut, which has no conventional road connections to any other Canadian province or territory.

 Officially the system maintains three classifications of road: Core, Feeder and Northern/Remote.
 Within the core and feeder classes, the system's official register made additional distinctions between conventional core or feeder routes and intermodal links or "anomalies", where a highway that does not meet the normal criteria for inclusion, or a municipal arterial road, has been adopted into the system to fill in a gap in the network.
 The "intermodal" and "anomaly" classes are not distinct designations, however, but simply represent an additional clarification of why the road holds "core" or "feeder" status.
 Since 2016, the "anomaly" category has been dropped and the road is simply included in the specific list.
 The tables below do not include "intermodal" municipal streets which connect major highways to intermodal facilities.

 Note that some highways listed here may be designated as part of the National Highway System over only a portion of their total length, rather than over the whole highway.
 Termini listed below are those of a highway's NHS designation only, and may not necessarily always correspond to the termini of the highway as a whole.
+Transport Canada publishes a jurisdiction-by-jurisdiction summary of NHS route lengths (Core, Feeder, and Northern/Remote) as of September 2005.

 Alberta

-The system includes 4478 km of highway in Alberta.
+The system includes 4545 km of highway within Alberta.